 Prospective and retrospective data were collected outside of the United States on subjects with a diagnosis of periprosthetic joint infection (PJI) who were implanted with an antibiotic spacer during the first stage of a two-stage revision due to a PJI.
 One antibiotic spacer contained gentamicin and vancomycin ("GV Spacer") having data collected prospectively.
-The other one contained gentamicin and vancomycin ("GV Spacer") having data collected prospectively but some prospectively.
-The antibiotic formulation and PMMA in the GV Spacer are identical to the REMEDY SPECTRUMTM GV Spacers.
-The antibiotic formulation and PMMA in the GV spacer are identical to the REMEDY Spacers.
-The study included 49 subjects (26 hips and 23 knees) implanted with the GV Spacer and 81 subjects (51 hips and 31 knees) implanted with the G Spacer which is 510(k)-cleared though has only one antibiotic.
-The GV and G spacer data were also compared to the predicate the provide the spacer.
+The other one contained gentamicin only ("G Spacer") having the majority of its data collected retrospectively but some prospectively.
+The antibiotic formulation and PMMA in the GV Spacer are identical to the REMEDY SPECTRUM® GV Spacers.
+The antibiotic formulation and PMMA in the G Spacer are identical to the REMEDY Spacers.
+The study included 49 subjects (26 hips and 23 knees) implanted with the GV Spacer, and 81 subjects (51 hips and 31 knees) implanted with the G Spacer which is 510(k)-cleared though has only one antibiotic.
+The GV and G spacer data were also compared to the predicate hip spacer and literature data.